BeepIsla/CSGO-Overwatch-Bot/README.md

 # CSGO Overwatch Bot

 Automatically solves Overwatch cases.
-Although **the detection algorithm for Aimbotting is really bad and there is no Wallhack/Griefing/etc detection**.
+Although **the detection algorithm for Aimbotting & AFKing is really bad and there is no Wallhack/Team harm detection**.

 When running this you will get some unhandled cases which we simply don't care about.